 Get your dose of high-octane excitement in the High Country with adventure activities including rock-climbing, paragliding, hang gliding and skydiving.
-Clamber over the High Country's iconic rocky outcrops or ride thermals while paragliding over the Ovens Valley, enjoy a unique cliff picnic experience or get a rush jumping out of a moving plane.
+Clamber over iconic rocky outcrops or ride thermals while paragliding over the Ovens Valley.
+Enjoy a cliffside picnic while suspended 300 metres above the valley floor or get a rush jumping out of a moving plane.

 Mount Buffalo – adventure paradise

-Head to Mount Buffalo, a mecca for climbers and abseilers.
-The views are unforgettable and beginners and advanced adventurers will find a chunk of rock on the sheer granite face of The Gorge, which boasts excellent single and multi-pitch climbing.
+Climbers and abseilers get both action and unforgettable views at Mount Buffalo.
+Beginner and advanced adventurers will find a chunk of rock on the sheer granite face of The Gorge, which boasts excellent single and multi-pitch climbing.
 The North Wall is the place for aid climbs.

 Mount Buller, Mount Hotham and Falls Creek